2020 NBA Finals Preview

 The west is so superior to the east that you can pick any of those top 8 teams to make it to the NBA Finals, and it'll be difficult to argue your decision.

-I have the Oklahoma City Thunder surging to the 7th spot because I believe in Russell Westbrook, and I'm hopeful Kevin Durant returns to string together a few late season wins.
-I have less faith in Dallas because of point guard Rajon Rondo though it's possible they'll finally get it together in the last couple weeks of the regular season.
+I have the Oklahoma City Thunder surging to the 8th spot because I believe in Chris Paul, and I'm hopeful the supporting players like Noel help string together a few late season wins.
+I have less faith in the Lakers because there's zero cohesion on that team, and Lebron is on the downside of his career.

 There's a small chance that the New Orleans Pelicans sneak into the 8th spot, but they're not quite talented enough to hold up in this murderous conference.
 Had they been in the east, it would've been a different story.

-In the first round, the Warriors will take on and defeat Dallas in 6 games.
-As for the other matches, I'll take a stab and say the Thunder beat Houston in 6/7 games.
-Rockets star James Harden alone will not get things done, and Dwight Howard would only give them a slight edge when he returns.
+In the first round, the Warriors will take on and defeat the Thunder in 6 games.
+As for the other matches, I'll take a stab and say the Rockets beat Denver in 6 games.
+Rockets star James Harden alone will get things done, and Westbrook will give them a slight edge too.

-Memphis will take on its rival Clippers, and it'll be another classic 7 game duel with Memphis winning at home.
-Finally, I can't go against San Antonio because they always manage to pull a rabbit out of the hat and surprise us all, so I have them defeating the Trailblazers in 6 games to advance.
+Portland will take on the Jazz, and it could be a classic 7 game duel with Portland winning at home.
+Finally, I can't go against San Antonio because they always manage to pull a rabbit out of the hat and surprise us all, so I have them defeating the Clippers in 6 games to advance; yes they have Kawhi but it'll take a season to get the team right.

 Western Conference Semis and Finals

-In the second round, the Warriors will challenge Oklahoma City Thunder, and I smell an upset.
+In the second round, the Warriors will challenge the Spurs and I smell an upset.
 Mind you this is all dependent on the health of either team's star players.

-The other battle will be between Memphis and San Antonio and it should be an entertaining bout.
-In the end, I believe the Spurs will finally sputter out and lose in another potential game 7 series.
+The other battle will be between the Rockets and Portland and it should be an entertaining bout.
+In the end, I believe Portland will finally sputter out and lose in another potential game 7 series.

-The long drawn out season along with veteran players may finally be the straw this time to knock them out of the playoffs.
-Only time will tell as the Spurs have defied all expectations time and time again.
+A drawn out season along with veteran players may finally be the straw to knock them out of the playoffs; only time will tell.

-Finally, the Thunder will face off against the Memphis Grizzlies in the Western Conference Finals, and I predict Memphis will get it done this time and advance to the finals after grinding out another 6-7 game series.
+Finally, the Rockets will face off against the Spurs in the Western Conference Finals, and I predict Houston will get it done this time and advance to the finals after grinding out another 6-7 game series.

-For the Thunder, their greatest challenge will be keeping their players healthy, and I strongly feel the Grizzlies are being underestimated out west.
-The Warriors will be the favorites as they should be, but the playoffs are a completely different ball game.
+For the Spurs, their greatest challenge will be keeping their players healthy, and I strongly feel the Rockets are being underestimated out west.
+The Warriors will still be the favorites as they should be, but the playoffs are a completely different ball game.

-The finals will come down to the Memphis Grizzlies v.s.
-Cleveland Cavaliers.
 Who will come out on top?
-I feel Cleveland will make it out of the east, but I'm far more skeptical about the west.
+I feel the Bucks will make it out of the east, but I'm far more skeptical about the west.

 Stay tuned to find out.